Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Results and discussion

 where $D$ is the discriminator output, $\tilde{x}$ and $x$ are the inputs for generated and real structures respectively.
 The distribution $\mathbb{P}_{\hat{x}}$ is taken over interpolated samples between the distribution of real structures $\mathbb{P}_r$, and the distribution of generated structures $\mathbb{P}_g$.
 In the code implementation, $\hat{x}$ is obtained by interpolating between the fractional coordinates/bond distances of training structures and generated structures.
 The interpolation point between any two data points is chosen randomly.
-The parameter $\mu$ is the gradient penalty coefficient set to 10 similar to past Wasserstein GANs \cite{gulrajani2017gradpenalty,RN295,RN307}.
+The parameter $\mu$ is the gradient penalty coefficient set to 10 similar to past Wasserstein GANs~\cite{gulrajani2017gradpenalty,RN295,RN307}.
 The total discriminator loss, to be minimized, is a weighted sum of the losses from both discriminators

 Here, $L_{\textrm{disc,coord}}$ and $L_{\textrm{disc,bond}}$ are the losses from the fractional coordinate discriminator and bond distance discriminator respectively, and $\lambda$ is the weight of the bond distance discriminator loss.
-The total generator loss, to be maximized, is computed similarly according to the following equations:
+The total generator loss, to be maximized, is computed similarly according to:

 Note that the base CryinGAN model uses only the fractional coordinate discriminator ($\lambda=0$), which we use as the baseline reference model.